kslides/kslides/README.md

 `HTML to kotlinx.html` in "Marketplace"

 ### Formatting
-Disable IntelliJ automatic formatting your code when you commit.
+Disable the IntelliJ `Reformat code` option when you commit.
 The presentation html files are space-sensitive and might not work if they are formatted.

 ### Images